unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SingleValueState.md

 1. Press <kbd>F7</kbd> to navigate to open code-view, and in the constructor, after the line that calls `InitializeComponent()`, add the following line:

     ```c#
-    this.DataContext = new BindableHallCrowdednessModel();
+    this.DataContext = new BindableHallCrowdednessModel(new HallCrowdednessService());
     ```

-    The `BindableHallCrowdednessModel` is a special MVUX-generated mirror class that represents a mirror of the `HallCrowdednessModel` adding binding capabilities, for MVUX to be able to recreate and renew the model when an update message is sent by the view.
+    The `BindableHallCrowdednessModel` is a special MVUX-generated model proxy class that represents a mirror of the `HallCrowdednessModel` adding binding capabilities, for MVUX to be able to recreate and renew the model when an update message is sent by the view.

 1. Click <kbd>F5</kbd> to run the project